endafk/Pwn-Network/README.md

 # MAC Address Spoofer

 # Pwn Pay-As-You-Go Wi-fi Networks
 ## Because the router's "security" is a joke.
+# These Scripts bypasses MAC based Authentication, allowing you to spoof an already active user, and bypass the Captive Portal.

 ## Features